kliment-olechnovic/voronota/expansion_lt_cadscore/resources/texts/intro.markdown

 | column -t
 ```

-### Restrict atoms for SAS/sites
+### Select atoms for SAS/sites

-When scoring SAS or binding sites, you can restrict which atoms are considered using the ``--subselect-atoms`` optiom:
+When scoring SAS or binding sites, you can select which atoms are considered using the ``--subselect-atoms`` option:

 ```bash
 cadscore-lt -t target.pdb -m model1.pdb model2.pdb \